 Yet do not feel hopeless- feel empowered.
 There are ways to shop in a sustainable manner.
 If you’re low on money, buy second-hand products and shop at thrift stores.
 If you’re looking for something new, check out my list of Eco-friendly & Cruelty-free Products from innovative companies that care about the planet and beings in them.
 Ditch leather, fur, and wool – who wants to wear another animal’s skin, anyway?
-It’s fucking creepy.
+It’s creepy.

 From shoes and bags made from recycled materials, to clothes and home goods that are fair trade certified, many companies are waking up and trying to make the world a better place.
 Support them.
 Your dollar is your most powerful vote.
-Research different companies, production processes, and labor standards, and decide what you will support and what you will not tolerate.
+Research different companies, production processes, and labor standards, and decide what you will support and what you will no longer tolerate.

 Peace & Love.